At a Glance

 ✨Tip Number 4

-Prepare for potential scenario-based questions that may arise during the interview.
-Think about how you would handle various training situations, as this will showcase your practical experience and problem-solving skills.
+Prepare for potential scenario-based questions during the interview process.
+Think about how you would handle various training situations, as practical experience is crucial for this role.

 We think you need these skills to ace Firearms Instructor - Police Constable AFO - Scotland - Dounreay - 2024